Non-small cell lung cancer

 - Deaths: 163,510 (a third of all cancer deaths).

-Non?small-cell tumors account for approximately 80% of all lung
+Non?small-cell tumors account for approximately 80% of all lung cancers.

-The rates for men are decreasing while those for women are
+The rates for men are decreasing while those for women are increasing.

 Race and ethnicity

-Are you a doctor or a nurse?
+Are you a Doctor, Pharmacist, PA or a Nurse?

-Do you want to join the Doctors Lounge online medical community
+Join the Doctors Lounge online medical community